 The below diagram is the overview of the current architecture:

-With this design, master is not communicating with agent using direct TCP communication anymore, all the communication commands are transfered with Kafka.
+With this design, master is not communicating with agent using direct TCP communication anymore, all the communication commands are transferred with Kafka.

-Setup project as a set of Docker Compose components: Kafka cluster, Jenkins master (with plugin) and a custom agent.
+Setup project as a set of Docker Compose components: Kafka cluster, Jenkins controller (with plugin) and a custom agent.

 Create a PoC with command transport implementation to support Kafka, which involves of command invocation,RMI, classloading and data streaming.